 Spouses and children requesting a change of status or extension of stay in a dependent nonimmigrant classification must file Form I-539, Application to Extend/Change Nonimmigrant Status.

 FREE Consultation| H-4 Visa | Dependent of H-1B Visa Holder

 How to apply for H4 Visa (Consulate Processing or Change of Status within the U.S.)

-A person who is a spouse or child of the H-1B holder is eligible for H-4 status or visa.
-H-4 can be filed directly at the U.S. embassy or consulate by submitting a DS-160 (may be drop box eligible so long as any visa has been issued within the past 2-3 year and has no negative immigration history).
+A person who is the spouse or child of an H-1B holder is eligible for H-4 visa.
+H-4 can be filed directly at the U.S. embassy or consulate by submitting a DS-160 (may be drop box eligible so long as any visa has been issued to the applicant within the past 2-3 year and the applicant has no negative immigration history).
 The H-4 applicant is required to carry the original I-797 of the spouse along with recent pay stubs.
 Other relationship documents include but are not limited to: Passport with 6-month validity, Marriage Certificate (spouse); divorce decree (if applicable) joint bank statements, joint tax returns, joint property deeds, wedding cards, wedding albums, birth certificate of children.
 The applicant must carry all police records and court disposition records if s/he has had a criminal case.

 H-4 can be also filed in the U.S. as a change of status from some other non-immigrant visa category so long as the applicant can prove that s/he has been maintaining a valid non-immigrant status and seeking to change his/her status prior to the expiration of current I-94.
-You should not file the change of status within 1st 90-day of your arrival in another visa status.
+You should not file a change of status application within 90-days of your arrival in another visa status.

 H-4 applicants filing change of status in the US are required to produce a valid H-1B I-797 of the spouse or parent along with 2-3 recent pay stubs.
 Please submit I-539 and Supplement (if applicable) along with the filing fee of $310.